-Last week I gave you a few tips to make the most of the summer leading up to your senior year of high school – including getting organized about private scholarship applications.
-These can be a huge help in paying for your college of choice, but they are often competitive.
+While I highly recommend you take steps to begin your college search during the summer before your senior year of high school, it’s also important to start early when it comes to private scholarship applications.
+Private scholarships can be a huge help in paying for your college of choice, but they are often competitive.
 We recommend students apply for 5-10 scholarships a week throughout their senior year.
 If you have looked for private scholarships at all, you have probably found it to be an overwhelming landscape, and that can tempt you to not even start the journey.
 Here are my tips on making this a manageable goal:

 First off, this does NOT have to take over your life.
 If you spend just three hours a week working on scholarship applications, that can be divided into: 3 hours in 1 day, 1 hour a day for 3 days, or 30 minutes a day for 6 days.
 It is an AVERAGE to apply to 5-10 scholarships per week, so you can adjust the number based on your schedule (you can see why a calendar is handy).
 The main point is just to get into the habit of applying early so that you don’t miss important deadlines for money you are eligible for.